PWACG: Partial Wave Analysis Code Generator supporting Newton-conjugate gradient method

 To accurately derive the derivatives of the likelihood function, we turn to popular automatic differentiation tools currently in use.
 JAX~\cite{jax2018github}, developed by Google, stands out as a high-performance machine learning library.
 It efficiently compiles and runs Python code using the XLA compiler, making it particularly well-suited for large-scale numerical computations.
 JAX takes full advantage of modern hardware, such as GPUs and TPUs, to accelerate computations, which is crucial for handling the complex calculations involved in partial wave analysis.
 Additionally, JAX supports ROCm and Apple's deep learning chips, further broadening its applicability across different hardware platforms.
 Unlike PyTorch and TensorFlow, which are more focused on neural network computations, JAX can be seen as a GPU/TPU-accelerated version of NumPy.
 It offers a more fundamental approach in code implementation and superior automatic differentiation capabilities for mathematical functions, making it a natural choice for developing partial wave analysis software.

 Throughout the partial wave analysis process, researchers need to continuously try adding or removing intermediate resonances to find the best partial wave analysis model that matches the data.
 Conventionally, we can introduce control parameters and use branches specific to the control parameters to determine whether to calculate a particular intermediate resonance.
 When using numerical differentiation to calculate derivatives, we only need to avoid calculating the derivatives of the control parameters.
-However, automatic differentiation software compiles the code before program execution, during which it deduces the differentiation calculation method for all variable parameters.
-The mathematical model corresponding to the branches for the control parameters is a step function, and the derivative corresponding to the step function diverges, which cannot be effectively handled by numerical methods.
-Therefore, automatic differentiation software does not support any type of branching command.
+Nonetheless, to attain high computational performance, our implementation necessarily relies on JAX's just-in-time (JIT) compilation mechanism.
+JIT compilation works by tracing the execution of a Python function and transforming it into a static computation graph, which is then optimized and executed by the XLA (Accelerated Linear Algebra) compiler.
+A critical limitation of this static-graph-based approach is its inability to support data-dependent control flow, particularly when expressed using standard Python conditional statements.
+This is because such constructs introduce dynamic structural changes to the computation graph at runtime.
+As a result, this constraint fundamentally conflicts with XLA’s requirement for static computation graphs, posing a significant engineering challenge in designing flexible and efficient algorithms.